Web of Science Starter and Expanded APIs in Python#

 Please check with your institution on Web of Science API access.

-Users from the University of Alabama (UA) have access to the institutional plan for the WOS Starter API and the basic plan for the WOS Expanded API and can sign up here. (see the Developer Portal for more information).
+NOTE: The Web of Science API limits requests according to the subscribed institutional plan.
+Users from the University of Alabama (UA) have access to the institutional plan for the WOS Starter API and the basic plan for the WOS Expanded API.
+UA users can sign up here (see the Developer Portal for more information).

 We thank Clarivate Support for their helpful suggestions with this API tutorial.